 While it only costs $435 to file for a divorce in California, the total for many couples can make several hundred dollars seem tiny.
 But there......
 Read more

-The Dangers of an On-Line Divorce- When faced with a divorce where do you go?
+On-Line Divorce Dangers- When faced with a divorce where do you go?
 Divorce Busters online?
 Or do you use the internet to instruct you on How to do your own divorce?
 Have you seen advertisements on the internet about how easy divorce can be through use of the internet?
-The......
+The internet may......
 Read more

 On Monday, July 20, 2015, the California Supreme Court held that a couple must be living apart to be deemed separated.
 Now, as an “indispensable threshold requirement,” the parties must be living in separate residences when determining the date of separation in a divorce case.